molgenis/molgenis-ops-helm/molgenis/README.md

 Besides determining which image you want to pull, you also have to set an administrator password.
 You can do this by specifying the following property.
 - ```molgenis.adminPassword```

-If you do not specify a password.
-You can find a one time password in the MOLGENIS container logging.

 ## Services
 When you start MOLGENIS you need:
 - an elasticsearch instance (5.5.6)